ga-curriculum/responsive-design-v2/nav-bar-media-query/README.md

   </nav>
 ```

-We're going to be using mobile-first design.
+We will using a mobile-first design.
 Therefore, the CSS we write outside our media queries will target smaller screens.
 We'll then write new CSS in our media queries that targets larger screens.
 Let's start with some CSS to handle the `<nav>` we just created:

 ```css
 nav {